windisfun.com

 Bear off: Turn downwind.

-Tack: make a turn upwind, with the sail passing from one side to the other.
+Tack: make a turn upwind, with the sail passing from one

 Jibe: make a turn downwind.